TheLittleBits/ascii-plotter/README.md

-# SCplotter
+# ASCII-plotter
-Stupid Crap Plotter: Python algebraic function plotter using ncurses.
+Python algebraic function plotter using ncurses.

-Run `__main__.py` and make sure to have installed: sympy, numpy and curses.
+Run `__main__.py` in the same directory as `plotter.py` and make sure to have installed: sympy, numpy and curses. (source)

+or

+Run `ascii-plotter` and make sure to have installed: sympy, numpy and curses. (packed)